-The liqueur wine Georg is produced with 100% Golubok (a cross between Cabernet Sauvignon, Alicante Bouschetand, and a grape from Odessa).
+The liqueur wine Georg is produced with 100% Golobok (a cross between Cabernet Sauvignon, Alicante Bouschetand, and a grape from Odessa).
 The wine is made using the port method, where fermentation is stopped with fine grape brandy.
 The wine is aged for 4 months in 9-liter sherry oak casks.

-The liqueur wine Victor is produced with 100% Golubok.
+The liqueur wine Victor is produced with 100% Golobok.
 The grapes come from vines from 2009.
 The wine is made using the port method where fermentation is stopped with fine grape brandy.
 The wine is aged for 16 months in 10-year-old Olorosso sherry casks.

 It has always been Jacob’s dream to make his own wine.
 This stems from his work at French Michelin restaurants, where he developed his passion for wine and became one of the co-founders of The Danish Sommelier Association.
 His dream was realized in 2009, where the first vines were planted.
 And thereby the story of Stokkebye entered a new chapter.

 Every wine is made in accordance with organic principles and an equal amount of love and passion.
 Here, we are talking quality rather than quantity.
 With that said, the Stokkebye family makes between 6-8,000 bottles a year, which is equivalent to a small, top-level Champagne house.